- GENERAL WELCOME AND BACKGROUND

 - Since the rebuild of our convenience store in April 2013, Parkfoot has won many awards for its products, layout, customer service and innovation , including Convenience Retailer of the year 2014; Best Chilled Food Retailer 2014; and Highly Commended (2nd Place) in the NACs world-wide competition; Best Customer Service in UK 2014 and Best Site in London & the South East for four years (2013 – 16); Independent Achievers Awards Top 100 Convenience Stores (2019); Forecourt Trader Lifetime Achievement Award to David Charman, voted by the industry, (2019).

 I am always delighted when anyone shows initiative to move our business forward, so please feel free to talk to me at any time; I really hope you enjoy working for Parkfoot.

 - TERMS AND CONDITIONS OF EMPLOYMENT

 WRITTEN PARTICULARS OF EMPLOYMENT

-Within 12 weeks of joining the organisation you will be issued with a written statement outlining the main terms and conditions of your employment.
+Within 12 weeks of joining the organisation you will be issued with a written statement outlining the main terms and conditions of your employment (contract).
 This confirms your commencement date and job level and sets out your hours of work, pay details and other key information.
-You must sign this document in acceptance of the conditions of your new job and return a copy of it to the office in order that you can be entered on the payroll.
+You must acknowledge it by email in acceptance of the conditions of your new job and, if it is a paper copy, sign this document and return a copy of it to the office.

 COMMENCEMENT OF EMPLOYMENT